 Attachments: AIM High Scenario Methodology

-Mr. John Hodges-Copple, Triangle J COG provided an update on activities related to the alternatives analysis phase.
-This included an update on the proposed methodolgy for developing the "AIM-High" scenario land use and socio-economic data forecast.
-Supported documents were included as attachments.
+Mr. John Hodges -Copple TJCOG addressed the Executive Board by commenting that the MTP scenario Devolpement process is a coordinated effort between CAMPO and DCHC MPO.
+The 2045 Metropolitan Transportation Plan (MTP) will be a joint plan by the Capital Area MPO and the DCHC MPO as has been the case for the last two plan updates.
+The Triangle J Council of Government (TJCOG) has been responsible for coordinating the many activities and tasks of the two MPOs and of local government staff, particularly with the CommunityViz land use allocation activities.
+TJCOG will provide an update on activities related to the alternatives analysis phase.
+This will include an update on the proposed methodology for developing the "AIM-High" scenario land use and socio-economic data forecast.
+Support documents are included as attachments.

 This MTP Item was received as information.